phetsims/perennial/doc/automated-maintenance-process.md

 [scenery] https://github.com/phetsims/scenery/issues/837
 ```

+NOTE: PhET-iO API files in phet-io-sim-specific do not need to be patched.
+Even if a change includes PhET-iO API
+changes, it is not necessary to patch the phet-io-sim-specific repo.

 ## #6: Adding "needed patches"

 Now that the patch references are in the system, you'll want to mark which release branches need which patches.